Rutland, VT Truck Accident Attorney

 - Passenger car driver errors Sometimes, a truck accident occurs for reasons that are not related to the truck or the truck driver.
 Dangerous behavior when driving around trucks includes following too closely, driving in the truck’s blind spots or “no zone,” cutting a truck off, and speeding.

-Damages from a Truck Accident
+Injuries and Damages from a Truck Accident

 As stated above, trucks weigh much more than do passenger cars, which means that the amount of force involved in a collision is much greater (force = mass x velocity).
 As such, the injuries and damages that result from a truck accident are often much more severe than are injuries and damages that result from accidents involving two passenger cars only.
-The range of potential serious injuries include:
+The range of potentially serious injuries include:

 - Traumatic brain injuries